lucidworks/fusion-financial-demo/README.md

-LucidWorks Search Financial Demo
+Lucidworks Fusion Financial Demo
 ==================

-Simple Financial Demo for LWS that indexes S&amp;P 500 company info, historical stock prices and Twitter feeds
+Simple Financial Demo for LWS that indexes S&P 500 company info and historical stock price information.

 # Pre-requisites

-* Python
-* Python json lib (pip install json)
-* Python ldap lib (pip install python-ldap)
-** You will need gcc installed for this
-* Python httplib2 (pip install httplib2)
-* Pysolr (pip install pysolr)
-* Flask (pip install flask)
-* LWS 2.6 (www.lucidworks.com/download/) and it's system requirements
-* Twitter API authorization (see http://docs.lucidworks.com/display/lweug/Twitter+Stream+Data+Sources and http://dev.twitter.com)
- * You will need your access key, consumer key and related tokens
+* Fusion 3.0.1 or later
+* A Twigkit development/production license.
+See http://twigkit.com

 # Caveats
 	Only tested on OS X